 We mentioned Facebook and Instagram as examples of what React Native can do, but what exactly is it used for?
 This section will cover a handful of examples of RN in mobile development projects.

 Facebook Ads was the first React Native app built for Android.
-It was helpful, especially when handling differences in currencies, date formats, and time zones.
+It was useful, especially when handling currency differences, date formats, and time zones.

 The social media platform started integrating React Native into its native app in 2016.
 An example of this is its Push notification view.
-The most significant perk was that React Native helped Instagram increase developer productivity by close to 100%.
+The most significant perk was that React Native helped Instagram increase developer productivity by nearly 100%.

 Walmart rewrote its iOS and Android apps using React Native.
 Today, 95% of the code in its apps is written in RN.
 Also, the company can leverage the same automation test suite in both operating systems.

 Bloomberg was an early React Native adopter and launched an app in 2016 using this framework.
 The Bloomberg app gives users personalized content according to their location.
 Moreover, it provides curated news depending on the time of the day.

 SoundCloud’s app for music creators was developed with React Native.
 This resulted from the company's trouble recruiting a team for the iOS version of the app.
 The fact that they could easily synchronize releases was another reason for choosing this framework.

 Now that we’ve covered the React Native basics let's get into the nitty-gritty and look at its advantages and disadvantages.